Easy to Difficult Bible Trivia Quiz

 What was written on the plaque above Jesus' head on the cross?

 a.
-He hangs for blasphemy against the church.
+This man hangs for blasphemy against the church.

 b.
 If he is the Messiah, let him save himself.